 Promising results in a trial that avoids the use of calcineurin inhibitors.

-“Our goal is to determine the safest and most effective immunosuppressive therapy regimen that avoids the nephrotoxic effects of CNIs while preventing rejection,” said study investigator Matthew Weir, MD, professor and director of the division of nephrology at the
+“Our goal is to determine the safest and most effective immunosuppressive therapy regimen that avoids the nephrotoxic effects of CNIs while preventing rejection,” said study investigator Matthew Weir, MD, professor and director of the division of nephrology at the University of Mary-land School of Medicine in Baltimore.
+“The preliminary study results are very encouraging.”
+He presented findings here at the 2007 World Transplant Congress.

 In the two-year open-label, prospective, randomized, controlled multicenter study, patients maintained on MMF plus a CNI (either cyclosporine or tacrolimus, dosed according to center-specific target levels) were randomized 30-180 days after transplantation to either continue their current regimen or to receive MMF plus sirolimus (MMF/SRL).
 These patients received MMF at a dosage of 1-1.5 g/ twice a day and sirolimus at a dosage of 2-10 mg to achieve levels of 5-10 ng/mL (24-hour trough), followed by at least 2 mg/day.
 Antibody induction and/or corticosteroids were administered according to the practice at individual centers.